 Someday the earth will weep, she will beg for her life, she will cry with tears of blood.
 You will make a choice, if you will help her or let her die, and when she dies you too will die

 Chief Speaker for the Lakota Native American Community

 Most schools designate secluded spots within their compounds for dumping and burning of solid waste

-Structural failure of latrines is common in schools – improper use (especially dumping of inorganic waste such as MHM Waste) is a common contributor to structural failure of on-site sanitation structures
+Structural failure of latrines is common in schools – improper use (especially dumping of inorganic waste such as sanitary waste) is a common contributor to structural failure of on-site sanitation structures

 Launched in 2013, the Green Schools Project imparts knowledge and builds capacity for sustainable waste management to schools, assisting them to implementing Zero Waste approaches to management of waste water and solid waste – thus transforming a learning institution into a sustainable community.

 As young minds are molded into future productive citizens, it is imperative that we ingrain Zero waste principles and practices in future generations to make them effective custodians/managers of the environment.

 Old generation incinerators (see left) suffer inefficient and smoky.

 New generation two-stage combustion sanitary waste disposal units (see right) reduce solid waste by up to 85% of its original volume producing inert ash for safe landfilling